-- (a) A copy of these regulations shall be available for purpose of inspection by the public at each Appeals Division and Employment Security office and each law library maintained by the Connecticut Judicial Department or a Connecticut Bar Association. - (b) The Board adopts these regulations for the purpose of providing a procedural framework for the fair and expeditious disposition of appeals before the Appeals Division in accordance with both the Connecticut General Statutes and the procedural promptness standards prescribed by the United States Department of Labor.
-These regulations shall govern such proceedings unless specifically otherwise provided by state or federal laws or regulations.
-These regulations formally repeal the obsolete regulations, 31-244-1 through 31-244-17, which governed proceedings before the former Unemployment Compensation Commissioners who were replaced by the Employment Security Appeals Division. - (c) The Board shall from time to time prescribe such forms as the Board deems necessary or useful for proper performance of the Appeals Division's duties.
+Connecticut State Agencies shall be available for purpose of inspection by the public at each Appeals Division [and Employment Security] office and on the website of the Connecticut Secretary of State. [each law library maintained by the Connecticut Judicial Department or a Connecticut Bar Association.]

+- (b) The Board adopts [these regulations] Sections 31-237g-1 to 31-237g-60, inclusive, of the Regulations of Connecticut State Agencies for the purpose of providing a procedural framework for the fair and expeditious disposition of appeals before the Appeals Division in accordance with both the Connecticut General Statutes and [the procedural promptness] standards prescribed by the United States Department of Labor.
+[These regulations] Sections 31-237g-1 to 31-237g-60, inclusive, of the Regulations of Connecticut State Agencies shall govern such proceedings unless specifically otherwise provided by state or federal laws or regulations.
+[These regulations formally repeal the obsolete regulations, 31-244-1 through 31-244-17, which governed proceedings before the former Unemployment Compensation Commissioners who were replaced by the Employment Security Appeals Division.] - (c) The Board shall from time to time prescribe such forms as the Board deems necessary or useful for proper performance of the Appeals Division's duties.

 Sec.
 31-237g-4.
-Chairman of the Board; Acting Chairman

-(Statutory reference: 31-237d, 31-237f)
+[Chairman] Chairperson of the Board; Acting [Chairman] Chairperson (Statutory reference: 31-237d, 31-237f)

-The Chairman of the Board is the executive head of the Appeals Division.
-The Chairman may delegate to any person employed in the Appeals Division such authority as the Chairman deems reasonable and proper for the effective administration of the responsibilities of the Appeals Division.
-In the absence of the Chairman, the Staff Assistant shall automatically serve as Acting Chairman.
+The [Chairman] Chairperson of the Board is the executive head of the Appeals Division.
+The [Chairman] Chairperson may delegate to any person employed in the Appeals Division such authority as the [Chairman] Chairperson deems reasonable and proper for the effective administration of the responsibilities of the Appeals Division.
+In the absence of the [Chairman] Chairperson, the [Staff Assistant] Counsel shall automatically serve as Acting [Chairman] Chairperson.